agormp/sumt/README.md

 Output to terminal and files:
   -n                    no warning when overwriting files -v                    verbose: more information, longer error messages -q                    quiet: don't print progress indication to terminal window.
-NOTE: also
+NOTE: also turns
-                        turns on the -n option --basename NAME       base name of output files (default: derived from input file)
+                        on the -n option
+  --basename NAME       base name of output files (default: derived from input file)

-Rooting of summary tree:
-  --rootmid             perform midpoint rooting of summary tree --rootminvar          perform minimum variance rooting of summary tree --rootmaxfreq         root summary tree on bipartition where root is located most frequently in
-                        input trees.
-Note: requires that input tree samples are meaningfully rooted (e.g., using an outgroup or a clock model) -r TAXON [TAXON ...]  root summary tree on specified outgroup taxon/taxa --rootfile FILE       root summary tree on outgroup taxa listed in file (one name per line)
+Estimation of node depths for clock trees:
+  --meandepth           set node depths to mean node depth observed for that clade (and branch
+                        lengths are then based on these depths).
+NOTE 1: only meaningful if input trees are estimated using clock model.
+NOTE 2: automatically forces tree to be rooted with --rootmaxfreq.
+NOTE 3: default for MCC trees, but needs to be set for other summary types (con, all, mbc)

 Other options:
   --autow               automatically assign file weights based on tree counts, so all files have
-                        equal impact (default is for all trees, not files, to be equally important)
-  --informat FORMAT     format of input files: nexus, newick [default: nexus]
+                        equal impact (default is for all trees, not files, to be equally important) --informat FORMAT     format of input files: nexus, newick [default: nexus]

 Input tree files:
-  -i FILE               input FILE(s) containing phylogenetic trees (repeat -i FILE option for
+  -i FILE               input FILE(s) containing phylogenetic trees (repeat -i FILE option for each
-                        each input file)
+                        input file)
   -w WEIGHT FILE        input FILEs with specified weights (repeat -w WEIGHT FILE option for each
                         input file)
 ```